 62 By "operating asset" we mean an entity whose purpose is to perform specific operating activities at worldclass levels but is not judged based on its ability to grow into new areas or to drive bottom-line profits.
-This distinction from a "business" is especially important in the energy, basic materials, and semiconductor industries, where we have seen numerous production joint ventures encounter significant inefficiencies because the management team or one shareholder believed that the venture was to operate as a business, while one or more shareholders believed that the venture set.
+This distinction from a "business" is especially important in the energy, basic materials, and semiconductor industries, where we have seen numerous production joint ventures encounter significant inefficiencies because the management team or one shareholder believed that the venture was to operate as a business, while one or more shareholders believed that the venture was a narrow-purpose production asset.